THE HIMALAYAN CROSSING

 - Crew supported.
 Organizers will provide tents and hot water at approximately 30Km intervals for crew and runners to rest and re-energize.
 Night time mandatory follow will be in place.
 Crew can leave the runner for short periods of time during the day to replenish stock or run other errands.

 - If a runner arrives at Chandra Tal earlier than 3am on the second day of the race, runner receives credit for the time spent at Chandra Tal camp.
-Runner is allowed to resume their race at 3am owing to the snow covered and narrow roads and safety conditions between Chandra Tal and Chatru, a 33km section of the route.
+Runner is allowed to resume their race at 3am owing to snow covered, narrow roads and safety conditions between Chandra Tal and Chatru, a 33km section of the route.

 - Acclimatization activity: